-The process for how to help employees through grief is, unfortunately, one of the hardest and most delicate tasks you’ll undertake as a business leader.
+The process for how to support employees through grief is, unfortunately, one of the hardest and most delicate tasks you’ll undertake as a business leader.

-In any circumstance, death is extraordinarily difficult.
+Coping with death is difficult.
 When we lose someone important to us, life as we know it feels as though it has stopped.
-Sadly, life won’t ever be the same again without that person – you simply learn to go on with your “new normal.”
+Sadly, life won’t ever be the same again without that person.
+Gradually, we learn to go on with our “new normal.”

 How people grieve a loss and navigate the coming-to-acceptance process is different for everyone – as is the timeline.

-When a death impacts your employees, it can have a major effect on your workplace in terms of absenteeism, productivity and your team’s long-term emotional and mental health.
+When a death impacts a single employee or your entire staff, it can have a major effect on your workplace in terms of absenteeism, productivity and your team’s long-term emotional and mental health.

 - How can you support your team members through a tough time and successfully transition them back to a normal work routine?